190930-UTA-CW-Go/project3/Client/README.md

 - Downloads a portfolio using downloads.html.
 - Creates portfolio template on page.html.
 - Creates a blank file named after full path.
-- Inputs information into the file.
+- Inputs portfolio information into the file.
+- Allows you to approve or deny the portfolio